 You’ve got to prove your injuries keep you from making the same amount at your prior job, or in another line of work that you’re qualified for.
 Your word that you can’t earn the same pay won’t cut it.
 And don’t count on your supervisor to testify for you, either.

 The standard for proving lost earning capacity is a vocational evaluation.
-These are done by experts called vocational consultants, who investigate your background, your prior job requirements, and use the medical evidence plus physical testing to develop your post-injury limits.
+These are done by experts called vocational consultants, who investigate your background, your prior job requirements, and use the medical evidence plus other testing to develop your post-injury limits.
 The consultant uses this data to research the type of job you’d qualify for with your limits.
 Then he issues a report justifying his educated estimate how much you can expect to earn after your work injury.

 You Need Help